Monitoring the Performance of Underground Excavations Workshop

 For each theme, the format will involve a series of presentations from technology suppliers/developers, as well as from end users at mine sites.
 Both morning and afternoon sessions will be followed by an open discussion with presenters and attendees to share experience and knowledge on applying these technologies.

-The workshop will be streamed live online, as well as a physical event in Perth, Western Australia, Covid-19 permitting.
+The workshop will be streamed live online, as well as a physical event at The University of Western Australia in Perth, Western Australia, Covid-19 permitting.
 All timings are Western Australian Standard Time, and are subject to change.

 Professor Yves Potvin